-For eight years from 1858 to 1866 ( Rook 1964) Gregor Mendel conducted his experiments on garden pea (Pisum spp.), that would lead to the birth of a new science.
+For eight years Gregor Mendel conducted his experiments on garden pea (Pisum sativum L.; Mendel 1865) in the monastery.
+The results would lead to the birth of a new science.
 His work has become the foundation of genetics, the science of heredity and variation in all living things.
 But the recognition did not happen when he was still alive.

 In 1868 he became the abbot of the monastery and he was compelled to abandon teaching in order to attend to his responsibilities.
 He also gave up all experimentation.

 Then, in 1900, 34 years after Gregor Mendel published his findings and 16 years after his demise, several scientists proved him right.
-Working independently, Hugo de Vries in Holland, C. Correns in Germany, and E. Tshermak in Austria derived the same results as Mendel’s.
+Working independently, Hugo de Vries in Holland, Carl Correns in Germany, and Eric von Tshermak in Austria derived the same results as Mendel’s.